Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 These measures provide a few key insights into the employee network we have been considering.
 First, the average pair of nodes that are connected by indirect paths are slightly more than five steps from one another.
-Second, however, many node pairs in this network ( = 29,864,182) are unconnected and thus unreachable to each other.
+Second, however, many node pairs in this network (`$unconnected` = 29,864,182) are unconnected and thus unreachable to each other.
 Figure
 \@ref(fig:fig8-5) presents a
 histogram of the distribution of path lengths in the network.
-It represents the numeric values returned by the command in the code snippet above.
+It represents the numeric values returned by the `distance.table` command in the code snippet above.
 In this case the diameter of the network is 18 and five pairs of nodes are reachable at this distance, but the largest group of dyads is reachable ($N=2{,}996{,}157$ dyads) at distance 4.
 In short,